morepath/reg/doc/usage.rst

   >>> size.component(htmldoc) is document_size
   True

-Using the special ``all`` function we can also get an iterable of *all* the components registered for a particular instance, including those of base classes.
+Using the special :meth:`reg.Dispatch.all` method we can also get an iterable of *all* the components registered for a particular instance, including those of base classes.
 Right now this is pretty boring as there's only one of them:

 .. doctest::